flame-engine/flame/doc/util.md

 ## Extensions

-Flame bundles a collection of deviceity extensions, these extensions are meant to help the developer with shortcuts and converion methods, here you can find the summary of those extensions
+Flame bundles a collection of utility extensions, these extensions are meant to help the developer with shortcuts and converion methods, here you can find the summary of those extensions

 They can all be imported on `package:flame/extensions/...`